CITIES

 BUILT ENVIRONMENT

-getting noticed for their visual appeal though they maybe the biggest guzzlers of energy worldwide.
-They must be engineered scientifically to provide verifiable solutions for lower energy
+Buildings today are increasingly getting noticed for their visual appeal though they maybe the biggest guzzlers of energy worldwide.
+They must be engineered scientifically to provide verifiable solutions for lower energy and natural resources consumption rather than be marketed on the promise of performance and looks.
+Buildings must evolve from their relation to the surrounding nature and integrate energy conservation strategies.
+And above all, they must be built to suit the needs of actual occupants rather than developers.

 Case Study